 The estimates of the deficit and debt in the Budget reflect the impact of TARP as estimated under FCRA and Section 123 of EESA.
 The deficit estimates include the budgetary costs for each program under TARP, administrative expenses, certain indirect interest effects of credit programs, and the debt service cost to finance the program.
-As shown in Table 20-3, direct activity under TARP is expected to increase the 2017 deficit by \$4.3 billion.
-This reflects estimated TARP programmatic and administrative outlays of \$4.1 billion, and reestimates on TARP investments, including interest on reestimates, and \$0.2 billion in interest effects.
+As shown in Table 20-3, direct activity under TARP is expected to increase the 2018 deficit by \$3.2 billion.
+This reflects estimated TARP programmatic and administrative outlays of \$2.8 billion, and \$0.4 billion in interest effects.
 The estimates of U.S. Treasury debt attributable to TARP include borrowing to finance both the deficit impacts of TARP activity and the cash flows to and from the Government reflected as a means of financing in the TARP financing accounts.
-Estimated debt due to TARP at the end of 2017 is \$28.6 billion.
+Estimated debt due to TARP at the end of 2018 is \$31.8 billion.